The HOMFLY-PT polynomial and HZ factorisation: Homological relation between Kh and HZ

 \begin{remark} \textup{ Proposition~\ref{propJonesCoeffpm2} implies that in the factorised cases, $\bar{J}(\mathcal{K})$ essentially contains the same information as $Z(\mathcal{K})$ and hence it is equivalent to the HOMFLY--PT polynomial.
 Furthermore, if the Khovanov homology is restricted to the 2 main diagonals, the Khovanov table can be reconstructed by $\bar{J}$ plus the signature $s$.
 Since the Alexander polynomial can be obtained from $Z(\mathcal{K})$ via Theorem~\ref{thmInverseAlex}, this implies that, for such knots, the Alexander polynomial can be related to the Jones polynomial and its categorification.} \end{remark}

-\begin{remark} \textup{It is interesting to note that neither Khovanov homology nor the HOMFLY--PT polynomial are stronger to each other, since the knots $8_9$ and $12n_{462}$ have the same Khovanov homology but are distinguished by the HOMFLY--PT polynomial.
-On the other hand, $Kh(5_1)\neq Kh(10_{132})$ while $H(5_1)= H(10_{132})$, but their signatures differ as $s(5_1)=4$ and $s(10_{132})=0$.} \end{remark}
+It is noteworthy that neither Khovanov homology nor the HOMFLY--PT polynomial are stronger to each other.
+Examples that show this are the pairs of knots $8_9$ and $12n_{462}$ or $8_8$ and $10_{129}$, which have the same Khovanov homology but are distinguished by the HOMFLY--PT polynomial.
+On the other hand, $Kh(5_1)\neq Kh(10_{132})$, while $H(5_1)= H(10_{132})$, but they have different signatures as $s(5_1)=4$ and $s(10_{132})=0$.